On coupled-channel dynamics in the presence of anomalous thresholds: From complex contours to real contours

 In the following we will show that given the function $\hat \varsigma_{ab}(\bar s)$ only the $D_{ab}(s)$ function can be computed unambiguously.
 Note that this requires the solution of a linear integral equation since $\Delta \varsigma_{ab}(\bar s)$ requires the knowledge of the $D_{ab}(s)$ function.
 In order to solve this system it is useful to introduce some notation

-where $\bar s$ is on the real axis strictly.
+where $\bar s$ is on the real axis.
 Note that due to the particular form of the anomalous box term $U^{\rm box}_{ab}(s)$ in (\ref{def-Ubox}) there is no contribution from the latter to $\rho^L_{ab}( \bar s) $.
-In the general case where the intervals $ \{\mu^2_b, \hat \mu^2_b \}$ are partially overlapping some additional notation is useful.
-We introduce
+Our result (\ref{rewrite-D}, \ref{res-varsigmaA}) is expressed as follows